dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/words.md

 + Sometimes, the squeaky wheel gets replaced.

-+ "Don’t play team sports alone: you’ll lose" - https://lethain.com/acquihire-tips/
++ "Don’t play team sports alone: you’ll lose" - [Will Larson](https://lethain.com/acquihire-tips/)

 + If the purpose of existence is procreation, then, ultimately, we're all just ads for our DNA.